vanderhoornm/android-MythTV-Leanfront/README.md

 Now, if you watched and deleted an episode yesterday, the deleted episode shows at the front of the recent list.
 Select that episode from the recent list.
 Go down in the details screen to the related list.
 You will see unwatched, undeleted episodes of the series and you can select the next one to play.

 In the case of Videos, the related list will show unwatched videos from the same directory.
 If you have all episodes of a series in one directory, this will make it easy to select the next episode to watch.

+### Easily Schedule Recordings

+Using the search orb at the top of the page, you can search for a title using voice or keyboard.
+This will respond with a list of recordings that match as well as a list of matches in the program guide.
+If you press enter on an item from the program guide, you can create a recording rule to record all episodes, one episode, etc.

 ## Release Notes